Essenceia/essenceia.github.io/content/projects/dev_board.md

 {{< figure
     src="images/dev_board/j-link_pcb.svg"
-    caption="Male 20 pin J-Link connector mounting direction on PCB frount face." alt="jlink pcb bir"
+    caption="Male 20 pin J-Link connector mounting direction on PCB front face." alt="jlink pcb bir"
     >}}

-## Boot pin
+## CAD

-On boot the startup memory space is selected according to value of the `BOOT0` pin.

-Commonly this pin is driven high such that ST's bootloader is called.
-This boot loader is pre-configured during manufacturings and is located in non-user System memory.
-It is used to reprogram the Flash memory through a serial interface (e (USART, I2C, SPI, USB-DFU).

-{{< figure
-    src="images/dev_board/pull_down_boot.svg"
-    caption="Pull down BOOT0."
-    alt="jlink pcb bir"
-    >}}

-On our board this pin is driven low such that the system jumps to main flash memory on boot.
-Thus firmware must handle the boot sequence for the MCU.
+This board was designed using kicad `7.0.8` and all project files are available for download in the github repository.

-## Schematic
+### Schematic

 Full schematics of the board :